 Uber is a smartphone app, so naturally as an Uber driver you’ll need to use a smartphone with a data plan to receive ride requests.
-The Uber app for drivers works with almost all modern smartphones, but there are some crucial phone requirements that you need to be aware of before you go out and buy a phone.
+The Uber app for drivers works with almost all modern smartphones, but there are some crucial phone requirements that you need to be aware of before you go out and buy a phone for Uber.

 It’s also important to know what types of phones work well with Uber, what phone features and accessories you’ll need, how much data the Uber app uses, and how to lease a phone from Uber if you don’t want to own the phone yourself.
 I cover all of these topics in this article.

 Want to drive for Uber?
 Sign up to drive for Uber with my referral link to be eligible for the best new-driver bonuses and promotions.
 I may receive a bonus from Uber if you sign up using my link.